-- Online: One 4.5-hour live session, following 2.5 hours of pre-work. - In Person: Two 6.5-hour days of live instruction.
+- Online: One 4.5-hour live session.
+(2.5 hours of pre-work required prior to the session.) - In Person: Two 6.5-hour days of live instruction.

 Refresher

 If it has been a while since your staff experienced the Restorative Practices for Educators training, your school could benefit from a refresher.
 We will review the tenets of restorative practices and discuss strategies to engage proactively and responsively with students, parents, and staff.